This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 - Aged manure for nitrogen enrichment

-- Coffee grounds for acidity adjustments
+- Coffee grounds for pH adjustments

-- Chopped cover crops for soil structure improvement
+- Chopped cover crops for structure improvement

 Replenishing Soil With Compost